mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 When I showed the dev team, they were heartbroken.

-We had invested weeks of dev time into transitioning users from their dynamic IP to their static IP.
+We had invested weeks of dev time into the UI that guides users from their dynamic IP to their static IP.
 This turned out to be particularly challenging due to complexity around DNS caching, local TLS certificates, and browser security protections for cross-domain requests.
 After a lot of testing and orchestration code, the dev team thought they finally had it right, but it turned out it didn't work smoothly in TinyPilot's office.

 So, how do we catch bugs like that without me micromanaging the process?
 How do we avoid the disconnect between how different teams expect the feature to work?